Family Education Rights and Privacy Act (FERPA)

-This page provides the basics on this complex law as it relates to educational records at Bates College.
-It is important that all staff who have access to or manage educational records be informed about this law.
+This webpage provides the basics on this complex law as it relates to educational records at Bates College.
 Notification of FERPA rights is included annually in the Bates College Catalog and Student Handbook.
 Questions regarding FERPA should be directed to the Office of the Registrar and Academic Systems.

 I. Who has FERPA protections?